normalsql/normalsql/README.md

 }
 ```

-Your application will use those classes like this:
+Your application will use those classes something like this:

 ```java
 Connection conn = DriverManager.getConnection( ... );